ENGN2912B-2018/EE-B/README.md

-# EE-B
-## Feedback Elimination Algorithm - Final Project Repository
+# Feedback Elimination Algorithm for Embedded Applications - Final Project Repository
+This repository will house the final project of ENGN 2912B team EE-B. It will contain a framework to build and optimize the algorithm, which can then be extracted for external use.

+## Design Philosophy

+## Build Instructions

+## Usage Documentation